NVIDIAGameWorks/RTX-Path-Tracing/README.md

 ## Contact

-Path Tracing SDK is under active development.
+RTX Path Tracing is under active development.
 Please report any issues directly through GitHub issue tracker, and for any information, suggestions or general requests please feel free to contact us at pathtracing-sdk-support@nvidia.com!

 ## Thanks